 Inclusivity intent:

 Our intention is that no child is left behind.
-Every child, regardless of background, social, emotional, or educational need will achieve well and fulfill their potential.
+Every child, regardless of background, social, emotional, or educational need will achieve well and fulfil their potential.

 The Early Years Foundation Stage (Reception)